Safe Sleep Space 2026: The Truth About Weighted Blankets for Toddlers

 The Physics of Infant Breathing

-An infant's ribcage is highly cartilage-based and pliable.
-When you place a weighted pressure across their chest, they have to physically fight against that weight to draw in a full breath.
+An infant's ribcage is highly cartilage-based and pliable, which is why the American Academy of Pediatrics (AAP) and the CPSC warn that weighted blankets and weighted sleep sacks are unsafe at any age under 2 years.
+When you place a weighted pressure across an infant's chest, they have to physically fight against that weight to draw in a full breath.

-Over the course of an 8-hour sleep, this causes profound respiratory fatigue.
-The child may slip into a deeper "heavy" sleep (which parents mistake as a success), but they are actually experiencing depressed autonomic arousal, making it harder for them to wake up if their oxygen drops to lethal levels.
+Over the course of an 8-hour sleep, this fight causes profound respiratory fatigue.
+The child may slip into a deeper "heavy" sleep (which parents mistake as a success), but they are actually experiencing depressed autonomic arousal, making it harder for them to wake up if their blood-oxygen level drops to lethal levels.

 • The AAP explicitly warns against all weighted infant sleepwear.